andresapao/account_transactions/README.md

 ## STACK

-Java 11, SpringBoot, Maven, Mysql, docker, docker-compose
+Java 11, SpringBoot, Maven, Mysql, docker

 ## BUILD AND PACKAGE

-- Run "mvn clean package"
+- Maven, Java and Mysql will be at docker containers
-- Run docker-compose up
+- Run "docker-compose up" at root directory
   - MySql will be available at localhost:3307
   - Application will always create and drop database
 - There will be two endpoints available at localhost:8999 ("accounts" and "transacations")